 - Helps fight cellulite.

-How many times a week can I dance?
+How many times a week can you dance?

-The truth is, there is no limit as to how many times you should dance.
-You can dance every day, although this is best done in moderation to prevent overexerting yourself physically.
+The truth is, there is no limit to how many times you should dance per week.
+You can dance every day, although it’s best to do it in moderation so that you don’t overexert yourself.

-Dancing for half an hour to an hour is more than enough.
-If you don’t have much time, try to dance at least three times a week.
+Dancing for thirty minutes to an hour is more than enough.
+If you don’t have much free time, try to dance at least three times a week.

 Of course, you can dance whichever style you like best, or you can make up your own routine by combining all three of these recommended dances.

-So get ready to make dance a part of your daily routine, and you’ll see how much healthier physically and emotionally you’ll feel.
-Invite your partner, family members, or friends as well, to make this even more fun.
+So go ahead, make dance a part of your daily routine, and see how much physically and emotionally healthier you feel.
+Invite your partner, family members, or friends as well, and it will be even more fun.